 Subconscious Mind Power Explained

-Let’s first take a moment to consider the fact that your subconscious mind is like a huge memory bank.
+Your subconscious mind is like a huge memory bank.
 It permanently stores everything that ever happens to you, and its capacity is virtually unlimited.

 By the time you reach the age of 21, you’ve already permanently stored more than one hundred times the contents of the entire Encyclopedia Britannica.